joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/08/01/arts/music/hip-hop-rap-mahogany-browne.html?searchResultPosition=5

 **Who Has Made It to the First Republican Debate So Far?**\
-`At least seven candidates appear to have made the cut for the first debate in August so far.
+`At least seven candidates appear to have made the cut so far for the first debate in August.
 Donald J. Trump has indicated he may not attend.`\
 https://nytimes.com/interactive/2023/08/01/us/elections/republican-debate-qualifications.html?searchResultPosition=6

 **8 Songs About August**\